Csiki10/FastFoodToiletApp/README.md

 C# ASP.NET Core Web APi.
 Run the application and the swagger site will open.

 ## FrontEnd
 Angular project.
-Run `ng serve` for a dev server.
+Cd into the app folder and Run `npm install` then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.